 OSGi A module system and service platform for the Java programming language that implements a complete and dynamic component model.
-For a good introduction, see the OSGi site.
-Currently only the Apache reconciliation During reconciliation, comparisons are made between managed objects and objects on source or target systems.
+For more information, see What is OSGi?
+Currently, only the Apache reconciliation During reconciliation, comparisons are made between managed objects and objects on source or target systems.
 Reconciliation can result in one or more specified actions, including, but not limited to, synchronization.